bradcar/MicroPython_BMPxxx/README.md

 # Micropython BMPxxx - BMP585, BMP581, BMP380, and BMP280 driver
 MicroPython Driver for the Bosch BMP585, BMP581, BMP390, and BMP280  pressure sensors using I2C.
 It has the ability to adjust sea level pressure and/or the sensors altitude at a known elevation for accurate future tracking.
 Raspberry Pi Pico and Pico 2.
-But BMP585 sensor here: (coming soon)
+Buy the hard-to-find BMP585 sensor here: (coming soon)

 ## Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes: